Use of test

 Amplification of the EGFR gene, leading to overexpression, can occur in a number of tumour types.
 This test has diagnostic and prognostic implications in patients with glial tumours.

 EGFR amplification is currently most clinically useful in brain malignancies of glial origin where it can assist in classification of the tumour.
 EGFR amplification is a marker of more aggressive disease, but there is conflicting evidence regarding the utility of this association.

-Although EGFR amplification can occur in lung tumours, it does not currently have clinical utility in these tumours, as opposed to EGFR mutation testing (see EGFR Screen).
+Although EGFR amplification can occur in lung tumours, this test does not currently have clinical utility in these tumours.
+The appropriate EGFR test for lung cancer is Lung cancer focused gene panel.

 This is an assay for non-heritable mutations.
 It does not raise issues of ethics or consent that are different from most other investigations ordered in the routine care of a patient.

 Fluorescent in situ hybridisation (FISH) analysis, using probes to enumerate the EGFR gene.
 This test is performed on thin sections of tissue, so some cells in the section may be sliced by the process, and only contain some of the regions of interest.
 Sections may contain bony, fatty or necrotic material, which may interfere with processing and/or analysis.
 Dense tissue also makes identification of individual cells difficult.
 The accuracy of the results is dependent on the correct identification of tumour on the sections provided, and the assumption that positive results will be identified by a large proportion of cells within the tumour having a rearrangement.